RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 It's designed to contain code that kicks off the execution of the program, not to define reusable functions or classes.
-                                Turned on by default.
+                                Enabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 restrict-test-imports           This flag restricts imports from test files and
                                 the tests directory.
 This can be used to enforce separation of testing and production code.
-                                Turned on by default.
+                                Enabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 restrict-conftest-imports       This flag restricts imports within pytest's
                                 conftest.py files.
 These files are used to define fixtures and other setup code for tests, and imports within them can potentially lead to unexpected behavior.
-                                Turned on by default.
+                                Enabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 top-level-only-imports          This flag would enforce that all import statements
                                 only refer to top-level modules.
 This could be used